bb-io/GoogleVertexAI/README.md

 <!-- begin docs -->

-Vertex AI is a comprehensive platform offering access to powerful multimodal models like Gemini from Google, enabling developers to seamlessly combine various inputs such as text, images, video, or code.
+Google Gemini AI is a comprehensive platform offering access to powerful multimodal models like Gemini from Google, enabling developers to seamlessly combine various inputs such as text, images, video, or code.
 With a diverse selection of models, Vertex AI facilitates easy customization and integration, allowing for the development and deployment of AI applications.
 The platform provides generative AI models, fully managed tools, and purpose-built MLOps solutions to streamline the entire machine learning lifecycle—from training and tuning to deployment and monitoring.

 ## Before setting up